 - Oliveira Junior, G.A., F.S.
 Schenkel, L.M.
 Alcantara, K. Houlahan, C. Lynch, and C.F.
 Baes.
 2021.
 Estimated genetic parameters for all genetically evaluated traits in Canadian Holsteins.
 Journal of Dairy Science. https://doi.org/10.3168/jds.2021-20227.

 - https://alcantara.shinyapps.io/prodollar - Supplementary material to research paper featuring extra information, such as the complete dataset used for the study, density plots (number of daughters, relative breeding values, and reliabilities), result summaries from regression analysis, AIC values from Stepwise-Backward Regression, full results from PCA (all eigenvalues and eigenvectors), and extra plots from PCA (explained variance, variable contribution, quality of representation of traits, and interactive biplot).

-- https://cgil.shinyapps.io/correlations - Interactive tool to facilitate visualization of genetic parameters of all currently genetically evaluated traits of Canadian Holsteins (correlation matrix, network plot, genetic trends, trait definitions, etc)
+- https://cgil.shinyapps.io/correlations - Supplementary material to research paper featuring an interactive tool to facilitate visualization of genetic parameters of all currently genetically evaluated traits of Canadian Holsteins (correlation matrix, network plot, genetic trends, trait definitions, etc)